panzheyi/ST-MetaNet/README.md

 ### Description of Flow Data

-The flow data is collected from $32 \times 32$ grids from Beijing city.
+The flow data is collected from 32x32 grids from Beijing city.

 - BJ_FEATURE.h5: the shape of data is (32, 32, 989), which indicates `(row, colume, feature_id)`.
 This data represents the node feature for each grid.
 It consists of POI features and road features saved in BJ_POI.h5 and BJ_ROAD.h5, respectively.
 - BJ_FLOW.h5: the shape of data is (150, 24, 32, 32, 2), which indicates `(date, hour, row, colume, flow_type)`.
 The `flow_type` represents inflow or outflow of the region.